ariefhirmanto/WeenieHut/README.md

 ## Create SQL query

-Write your query in db/sql/query directory and run `mamek db-generate-sql`
+Write your query in db/sql/query directory and run `make db-generate-sql`